code-q-web-factory/Neos-Skeleton/README.md

  - Provides a solid layout structure
  - Implemented the Fusion Best Practices
- - Based on Components instead of Fluid partials for reusability
+ - Based on AFX rendering
  - Separates the frontend code into Resources/Public/Frontend

 ## Includes these awesome packages